pyccel/pyccel/docs/quickstart.md

 If you face problems with Pyccel, please take the following steps:

-1. Consult our documentation in the tutorial directory;
+1. Consult our documentation in the docs directory;
 2. Send an email message to pyccel@googlegroups.com;
 3. Open an issue on GitHub.